 5. Web analytics delivers better decisions about where and how to grow your firm

 What about your insurance practice?
-Billing has gone up this year but is that an outlier or are you seeing a consistent lift in people looking at your insurance practice group pages?
+Billing has gone up this year but is that an outlier relating to a couple of key clients or are you seeing a consistent lift in people looking at your insurance practice group pages?

 6. Web analytics helps determine the real value of third-party channels